 Comedic actor John Ritter tragically passed away in 2003 when he suffered an aortic dissection, a tear in the inner layer of the aorta.
 Doctors initially misdiagnosed the dissection as a heart attack and therefore did not undergo proper procedures for the dissection, such as ordering a chest x-ray to further examine the damage.
 Additionally, physicians had failed to notice Ritter’s enlarged aorta when examining his heart two years prior to his death.

 The doctors involved in Ritter’s case were put on trial for negligence and liability, and after a month of proceedings, were cleared of any wrongdoing.
 Ultimately, even if the doctors had caught the dissection, there was not much they could have done to save Ritter’s life.

 In response to the sudden death, Amy Yasbeck, Ritter’s widow, set up The John Ritter Foundation to help spread awareness of aortic dissections, and promote preventive care to ensure those at risk receive the care that they need.

-The medical malpractice suit was never resolved, presumably due to Hogan’s other legal troubles, which occurred in 2012.
+Hogan ultimately underwent the surgery, but the medical malpractice suit was never resolved, presumably due to Hogan’s other legal troubles, which occurred in 2012.
 This includes his infamous legal battle with Gawker for defamation after the website posted an explicit video of Hogan without his consent.
 From this suit, he reached a $31 million settlement with Gawker, resulting in the bankruptcy and sale of the website to another corporation.

 Jesica Santillan was a Mexican national who was smuggled into the country illegally by her parents in search for treatment of her condition.
 At age 12, she discovered that she suffered from cardiomyopathy, a condition resulting in a weakened, enlarged heart and poorly-functioning lungs.